Hands-on Gear Review

 This is the lightest, most compact jacket we tested by far.
-We weighed it in at only 6.3 ounces and it packs into its own pocket, forming a bundle almost as small as our digital camera case.
+It weighed in at only 6.5 ounces and it packs into its own pocket, forming a bundle almost as small as our digital camera case.
 It has a carabiner loop to clip it onto a pack or harness.

 The jacket’s super-light weight and small size make it easy to carry around virtually anywhere.
 We found ourselves bringing it along on multi-pitch climbs and Sierra peaks as a wind jacket since it was just so easy to pack and carry.

-Light and fast adventures.
-High-tailing it off the ridge or peak when the storm rolls in.
-Ideal for short-lived exposure to the elements.
-Works as an excellent just-in-case layer or to double as your wind shell.
+This jacket is made for ight and fast adventures.
+It will serve you well when high-tailing it off a ridge or peak when the storm rolls in.
+It works as an excellent just-in-case layer or to double as your wind shell.

 Compare this product side-by-side to top competitors >